KopiSusu/Infobuilder/README.md

-Solutions to questions provided by Information builder
+Solutions to questions provided by Information builder.
 Provided are both a .txt and .js version of each question.

 all program are terminal applications

 I used node to run each program
 Example: node problem1.js

 Luce